DKProject/DKPlugins-Documentation/projects/home/docs/dkcoins/developer/index.md

 **Storage & Synchronisation operations**

 DKCoins offers you a simple api to create, modify, update and delete currency and bank account and other things.
-You have not to deal with saving or synchronizing data, DKPerms is automatically handling those things in the background.
+You have not to deal with saving or synchronizing data, DKCoins is automatically handling those things in the background.

 ## Javadocs